luluzhou1/alinush.github.io/_includes/refs.md

 [^CR93]: **Fast Asynchronous Byzantine Agreement with Optimal Resilience**, by Canetti, Ran and Rabin, Tal, *in Proceedings of the Twenty-Fifth Annual ACM Symposium on Theory of Computing*, 1993, [[URL]](https://doi.org/10.1145/167088.167105)

 [^CRSplus21]: **Updatable Signatures and Message Authentication Codes**, by Valerio Cini and Sebastian Ramacher and Daniel Slamanig and Christoph Striecks and Erkan Tairi, *in Cryptology ePrint Archive, Report 2021/365*, 2021, [[URL]](https://eprint.iacr.org/2021/365)

+[^CS03]: **Practical Verifiable Encryption and Decryption of Discrete Logarithms**, by Camenisch, Jan and Shoup, Victor, *in Advances in Cryptology - CRYPTO 2003*, 2003

 [^CS04]: **Practical Large-Scale Distributed Key Generation**, by Canny, John and Sorkin, Stephen, *in Advances in Cryptology - EUROCRYPT 2004*, 2004